Student visiting times are as follows.

 Email Address: rob.brennan(at)dcu.ie

-Rob currently lectures on the undergraduate degrees in Computer Applications and Enterprise Computing.
-He is programme chair of the new masters degree in Privacy and Data Protection Law that is jointly given with the School of Law and government.
+Rob currently lectures on the undergraduate degrees in Computer Science and Computing with Business.
+He is Computing stream lead of the masters degree in Privacy and Data Protection Law with Computing that is jointly given with the School of Law and government.
 His research is on data value, quality and governance where he is a SFI Funded Investigator in the ADAPT Centre.

 From 2008-2018 he was a Senior Research Fellow in the Knowledge and Data Engineering Group, School of Computer Science and Statistics, Trinity College Dublin.
 While there he worked on HEA (NEMBES) on managing smart buildings and SFI CNGL, ADAPT projects focused on semantic data integration, data curation and data quality and was the co-ordinator of the H2020 ALIGNED project on Aligned Software and Data Engineering 2014-2016.
 As a funded investigator in the SFI ADAPT Centre he worked in the Data Governance Core research theme with the Co-PIs Declan O'Sullivan and Dave Lewis.
 This included a role as co-PI on the Ordnance Survey Ireland project to publish Ireland's reference geospatial data as Linked Data on the web and co-PI on an ontology-based legal search system with Gareth Jones.
 He is currently working on data governance and data value with industrial collaborators such as Collibra, Ordnance Survey Ireland and Wolters Kluwer.